ninabarzh/broomstick/content/posts/nvd.md

 close that gap by [analysing binaries directly](https://red.tymyrddin.dev/docs/through/reverse-engineering/index.html#foraging-for-secrets-in-binaries).
 Tools such as Ghidra, BinDiff, or commercial platforms like ReversingLabs can detect vulnerable code signatures without waiting for a CVE to be neatly tagged.
-[Reproducible builds](https://reproducible-builds.org/) add another layer of defence, letting teams verify that what they are running matches what upstream vendors intended—no mystery dependencies.
+[Reproducible builds](https://reproducible-builds.org/) add another layer of defence, letting teams verify that what they are running matches what upstream vendors intended, no mystery dependencies.

 ### Participate in peer networks